koenrane/KR-new-site/content/intrinsic-power-seeking.md

 [^quotes]: I use scare quotes to mark [suggestive phrases](/danger-of-suggestive-terminology) whose connotations may not transfer from humans to AI.

 [^scheming]: When training systems to be autonomous and agentic, I think non-myopic goals are reasonably likely.
-The AIs may well scheme relative to these potential goals.
+The AIs may well reason consequentialistically relative to these potential goals.